jointoucan/finch-graphql/README.md

 ### Additional options

-Finch, when initializing the api, has some keys to be able to customize your api. **onQueryReponse** allows you to see all request happening, so if you want to setup some type of logging it is possible to use this hook. **messageKey** instead of useing the generic `Finch-message` you can create your own key to pass messages along with. **attachMessages** and **attachExternalMessages** will auto attach messages to the browser message queue.
+Finch, when initializing the api, has some keys to be able to customize your api. **onQueryReponse** allows you to see all request happening, so if you want to setup some type of logging it is possible to use this hook. **messageKey** instead of using the generic `Finch-message` you can create your own key to pass messages along with. **attachMessages** and **attachExternalMessages** will auto attach messages to the browser message queue.

 ## Attaching to messaging